 What type of parenting style do you usually use?
 If you aren't sure, think about how you communicate with and correct your child.
 You might feel that you could do a better job if you understood parenting better.
 You might even be worried about what could happen if you continue along on your present course.

-Changing to a healthier parenting style might be very helpful for your child as well as your relationship with them.
+Changing to a healthier parenting style might be very helpful for your child and your relationship with them.
 Making that change is rarely easy.
 Talking to a therapist can help you learn parenting skills like communication, negotiation, and self-control.
-When you talk to a licensed counselor at Regain for online therapy, they can help you identify your unique parenting style and refine it so that you are giving the child what they need when they need it.
+When you talk to a licensed counselor at Regain for online therapy, they can help you identify your unique parenting style and refine it to give the child what they need when they need it.
 You might have been on the wrong track before, but with help, you can parent your child to be a strong, independent, and caring adult.